blblack/tofurkey/README.md

 advantage of Zig stuff everywhere it can.
 It generally has the same core function names, same approximate file layout, mostly the same commentary and log outputs, etc.  I plan to keep this port in sync with changes to the C source as I go.
-As with the C code, it requires libsodium (and headers).

 Currently, this builds correctly with both zig 0.11.0 and zig's current (as of this writing) master branch (0.12.0-dev), by the magic of